VVelox/Proc-ProcessTable-ncps/README.md

 # Enviromental Variables

+The enviromental variables below may be set to set the default for the flag in question.

+Unless set to defined ands set to 1, these will default to 0.

 | Variable |  Description  |
 | -------- | ---------------- |
 |  NCPS_jid | Sets the default for the -J flag.    |